mrushyendra/ign-gazebo/tutorials/logical_audio_sensor.md

 ign service -l
 ```

-If you look through the list of available services, you should see the following audio source services:
+If you look through the list of available services, you should see the following audio source services (the `_1` suffix is the ID assigned to the sources in the SDF):

 ```
 /model/blue_box/sensor/source_1/play